ghaiklor/terminal-canvas/README.md

 The first releases of the terminal-canvas (which was kittik-cursor) were based on real-time updating terminal cursor, when you are calling some method on the canvas.

-In result, I was getting performance issues.
+This caused performance issues.
-So I decided to implement own wrapper around terminal and cells.
+So I decided to create my own wrapper around terminal cells.

 Each real cell in the terminal has a wrapper (class Cell in the src folder).
 The main problem, which Cell resolves, is to render each cell independently from another cells.
-So I can grab any cell at any coordinate and render only it.
+So I can grab any cell at any coordinate and render it independently from others.

-It works the next way.
+It works the following way.
 Each Cell has style settings and position in the real terminal.
-When you are converting Cell to the control sequences, it concatenate the following sequences:
+When you are converting Cell to the control sequences, it concatenates the following sequences:

 - Convert cell position to control sequence
 - Convert foreground and background color to control sequence